rwaldron/tc39-notes/es7/2016-03/march-31.md

 JHD: then you lose a lot of value of the proposals.

-WH: in this example, statics woudl get executed only once or more than once?
+WH: in this example, statics would get executed only once or more than once?

 DH: only once